eerohele/pipehat/API.md

 ```

-Given a java.io.Reader, parse the HL7 message in the reader and return a two-
+Given a `java.io.Reader`, parse the HL7 message in the reader and return a two-
   element vector where the first element is the parsed message and the second
   element is a string containing the message.

   Same options as read.

-  Caller must close the reader, as with read.
+  Caller must close the reader, as with `read`.
 <br><sub>[source](null/blob/null/src/pipehat/api.clj#L66-L84)</sub>
 ## `read-string`
 ``` clojure